Pequea Creek

+History and notable features

 The name of the creek is Shawnee for "dust" or "ashes", referring to a clan that once dwelt at the mouth of the creek.

 The stream flows through a pastoral landscape farmed extensively by Pennsylvania German farmers, generally members of Mennonite, Amish, and German-speaking Reformed churches.
 The Old Order Amish in this watershed were historically called Peckwayers to distinguish them from other Amish who lived along the Conestoga River watershed.

-The course of the stream is generally flat, though the last 2.5 mi flow through a steeper, wooded gorge, rapidly changing from a placid stream to a twisting flume until reaching the last mile, which is backwater from the Susquehanna.
+The course of the stream is generally flat, though the last 2.5 mi flow through a steeper, wooded gorge, rapidly changing from a placid stream to a twisting flume until it reaches the last mile, which is backwater from the Susquehanna.